 However, if you anticipate your parents and children joining you, opting for a villa would be better.
 Your housing needs should align with your family’s size and lifestyle requirements, ensuring that you have enough space and comfort for everyone.

-What are the must-haves, and what are the nice-to-haves?
+2. Define what are the must-haves, and what are the nice-to-haves when buying a property in Greece

 Regardless of your chosen location to purchase property in Greece, ensuring that the area caters to your needs is essential.
 Primarily, proximity to your workplace and connectivity to neighboring towns through various transportation options are vital considerations.